 Most recently, Xiao has been focused on developing new techniques to better align AI systems with principles of human-centered computing and moral reasoning.
 She has worked extensively on Bard safety evaluation and improvement, training AI systems to assist human raters, and enhancing classifier fairness.

-My research focuses on articulating how AI increasingly mediates social exchange and its societal impact on trust.
-Previously I worked at Facebook Core Data Science (2018) on trust in social groups and Airbnb (2016) on trust in host profiles.
-I run the NYC Computational Social Science happy hour series pre-pandemic.
-I also attempt to write about social computing in the wild on substack.
+Xiao's prior research focuses on understanding how AI increasingly mediates social exchange and its societal impact on trust.
+Previously, Xiao worked at Facebook Core Data Science (2018) on trust in social groups and Airbnb (2016) on trust in host profiles.

-EducationI hold a PhD in Information Science from Cornell (NYC campus) on the topic of Networked Trust: Computational Understanding of Interpersonal Trust Online.
-I was lucky enough to be advised by Mor Naaman, Karen Levy, Serge Belongie, and Jeff Hancock.
-Before coming to the U.S., I completed my bachelor's in Electronics Engineering at Peking University (2010-2014) in Beijing.
-I have also spent time at Technion (2012) and Stanford (2016) as a visiting student researcher.
+EducationXiao holds a PhD in Information Science from Cornell (NYC campus) on Networked Trust: Computational Understanding of Interpersonal Trust Online.
+Xiao was fortunate to be advised by Mor Naaman, Karen Levy, Serge Belongie, and Jeff Hancock.
+Before moving to the U.S., Xiao completed a bachelor's degree in Electronics Engineering at Peking University (2010-2014) in Beijing.

 ArtXiao is passionate about the intersection of art and technology.
 She serves on the board of the pioneering performing arts venue, National Sawdust.
 Additionally, she was a technical volunteer at Rhizome, aiding in digital art preservation.
 Xiao also makes art under the name Maximal Margin.